Using DataMapper Lookup Tables

 Anypoint DataMapper supports four sources for lookup table data:

 User-defined: This simple type of lookup table provides an input area where you manually create a keyed data table with one or more fields.
 The fields are defined as the unique key to fetch or retrieve the value.
-You can enter the actual lookup data as well.
+You will enter the actual lookup data as well.

 CSV: This type of lookup table uses a delimited file to supply data for the lookup.

 Database Lookup: Uses an external JDBC data source for lookups.